Getting the vast majority of nutrients you need from the foods that you eat is a smart nutritional strategy.

 I now try to get my omegas from a variety of sources.

-Health Magazine reports that Omega 3 has within it properties that “greatly benefits skin by regulating oil production to boost hydration and prevent acne, and by delaying the skin’s aging process to stave off wrinkles.
+Health Magazine reports that Omega 3 has within it properties that “greatly benefits the skin by regulating oil production to boost hydration and prevent acne, and by delaying the skin’s aging process to stave off wrinkles.
 A 2005 study in the Journal of Lipid Research discovered that EPA can help block the release of the UV-induced enzymes that eat away at our collagen, causing lines and sagging skin.
 Because EPA is both an antioxidant and an anti-inflammatory agent, it can protect against sun damage and help repair it.”

 In my morning smoothie, I have for several years been adding a teaspoon of flax seed meal (make sure you get the meal, not the whole seeds – unless you want to grind it yourself in your coffee bean grinder).